To the Douglas Shire Council, Queensland Government and Australian Government,

 The Hon Tanya Plibersek MP, Australian Government Minister for the Environment.

-We, the undersigned, call on the Douglas Shire Council, Queensland Government and Australian Government to dismiss current proposals for further development in the Daintree Lowland Rainforest that include an upgraded coast road, a bridge over the Daintree River and reticulated mains electricity generated by a gas-fired power station.
+We, the undersigned, call on the Douglas Shire Council, Queensland Government and Australian Government to dismiss current plans for further development in the Daintree Lowland Rainforest that include a bridge over the Daintree River and the establishment of reticulated mains electricity in the Douglas Shire Local Government Area.

 The Daintree Lowland Rainforest is a place of extraordinary scientific, biological cultural values that are irreplaceable.
 It is a foundation of the regional economy and an icon that Australians thought was adequately protected.
-Yet it has no overall vision or management plan.
+Yet it has no overall vision.
 The mix of world heritage, national parks, traditionally owned land and freehold title mean management responsibility is spread between agencies, local residents and traditional owners with poor co-ordination across key issues like clearing, weeds, pests, domestic animals, visitor facilities, presentation, community infrastructure, transport and access.
 It is therefore proposed the local, state and Australian governments design and fund a community-based Conservation Management Plan covering the entire ecosystem of the Daintree Lowland Rainforest, regardless of tenure.
-Key interests are World Heritage Area, Daintree National Parks, Native Title and freehold land.
+Key interests are Wet Tropics World Heritage Area, Daintree National Park (CYPAL), Native Title and freehold land.